Have you got old super 8/double 8/16mm films lying around, which you want to digitize?

 You can transfer sound on many different ways.

 1. Taking up sound via the computer.
-This is the easiest.Although you will have to synchronize the sound with the film afterwards (for example with Pinnacle Studio).
+This is the easiest.Although you will have to synchronize the sound with the film afterwards.
 You can connect the DIN connection from the projector (round with 5 pins) on the audio entrance from the soundcard from the PC with these 2 cables.

 2. Connecting sound via the camera.
 The benefit of this is that the sound stays synchronised with the film.
 Your camera will need an external microphone input connector.
 You will also need an adapter to adapt the signal strength of the sound, because the signal strength from film projectors is not suitable to directly plug in the camera microphone-entrance.
 You can use an audio-strengthener for this, or a specially made converter, Bauer film projector audio out converting to microphone in.